chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

    .. note:: This option is used internally by Chef to help verify bootstrap operations during testing and should never be used during an actual bootstrap operation.

 ``--bootstrap-preinstall-command COMMANDS``
-   Custom commands to run before installing chef-client
+   Custom commands to run before installing Chef Infra Client

 ``--bootstrap-proxy-pass PROXY_PASS``
    The proxy authentication password for the node being bootstrapped